 Abbiss Cadres is the trading name of Abbiss Cadres LLP, a limited liability partnership registered in England and Wales, with registered number OC339497.
 Our registered office is at 11 Ironmonger Lane, London, EC2V 8EY.
 A list of the members of the LLP appears below and is also available at our registered office.
 The word "partner" is sometimes used on this website to refer to a member of Abbiss Cadres LLP and shall be construed accordingly.

 Abbiss Cadres LLP is authorised by the Solicitors Regulation Authority ("SRA") to undertake the following reserved legal activities: (a) the exercise of a right of audience (b) the conduct of litigation (c) reserved instrument activities (d) probate activities (e) the administration of oaths, and (f) to provide immigration advice and immigration services for the purposes of section 84(2) of the Immigration and Asylum Act 1999.
 Abbiss Cadres is also regulated by the SRA in respect of carrying on other legal activities which fall within section 12 of the Legal Services Act 2007.
 Any services which fall outside the definition of "legal activities" are not regulated.
 Abbiss Cadres’ SRA ID is 571596.
-Details of the SRA’s professional rules detailing their regulation of Abbiss Cades as a licensed body can be found on the SRA website under "SRA handbook" www.sra.org.uk.
+Details of the SRA’s professional rules detailing their regulation of Abbiss Cades as a licensed body can be found on the SRA website under "SRA Standards and Regulations" at www.sra.org.uk.

 List of Members of the Firm